Why You React Differently on Different Days: Your Window of Tolerance Explained

 Grounding

-Grounding brings your attention back to the here and now, especially helpful when your system feels unsafe or unreal.
+Grounding brings your attention back to the here and now.

-Naming what’s around you out loud: “I’m sitting in my chair, it’s Tuesday, and I’m safe right now.”
+Naming your environment out loud: “I’m sitting in my chair.
+It’s Tuesday, and I’m safe enough right now.”

 Breathing can either calm or re-energise, depending on what you need.

-For hypoarousal: energising breath, sighing, or even humming to stimulate the vagus nerve
+For hypoarousal: energising breaths, sighing, or even humming to stimulate the vagus nerve

 Movement

-Fight-or-flight energy benefits from shaking, dancing, walking, or punching a pillow.
+Fight-or-flight energy (hyperarousal): shaking, dancing, walking, or punching a pillow.

-Freeze energy often shifts with gentle motion: yoga, swaying, or a short outdoor walk.
+Freeze energy (hypoarousal) often shifts with gentle motion: yoga, swaying, rocking, stretching, short outdoor movement.

 Co-regulation

 Humans are wired for connection.
-Sometimes, the fastest way back into your window is the presence of someone safe.
+Sometimes, the fastest way back into your window of tolerance is in the presence of someone safe.

 Call a friend who calms you

-Sit next to someone who feels grounding, even in silence
+Sit next to someone who feels safe, even in silence

 Self-Compassion